Last updated: May 4, 2026

 - What it is: Extra homestead-related tax relief for veterans with service-connected disabilities and some surviving spouses.

-- Who can get it: Under current parish guidance, veterans with a service-connected disability rating of 50% or more on a homestead-exempt home may qualify.
+- Who can get it: Under current parish guidance, veterans with a service-connected disability rating of 50% or more on a homestead property may qualify.
 Some surviving spouses can also qualify if they continue to own and live in the home.

 - How to apply: File with the parish assessor and provide Veterans Affairs paperwork.
-If you need help getting the right certification, contact the Louisiana Department of Veterans Affairs at 1-225-219-5000.
+If you need help getting the right proof, contact the Louisiana veterans office at 1-225-219-5000.

-- What to gather: ID, a VA benefit summary, and the local forms your assessor wants.
-Orleans asks for a tax benefit certification stamped by a VA representative plus the VA disability summary.
+- What to gather: ID, a VA benefit summary, and any local forms the assessor wants.

 Four-year phase-in after a big reappraisal increase